 In chapter 4, Amos tells the people of Israel that God has had enough.
 In a sarcastic way, God says, “People of Israel, go to the holy place in Bethel and sin, if you must.
 Go to Gilgal and sin with all your might!
 Go ahead and bring animals to be sacrificed morning after morning, and bring your tithes every third day.
 Go on and offer your bread in thanksgiving to God, and brag about the extra offering you bring!
 This is the kind of thing you love to do.”

 God was relating their thoughts back to them; this was the way they thought and the way they lived.
-Going through the motion… going in body only for show and not going with the heart to show love for God.
-The Israelites were using the Sabbath for show and even bragged about the extra offering they brought to the holy place.
+Going through the motion… going in body only for show and not going with a heart that showed love for God.
+The Israelites were using the Sabbath for a public performance and even bragged about the extra offering they brought to the holy place.
 Everything had become about self, not about God!

 On the sabbath they put on a show and the rest of the week, they ignored God and took advantage of the poor and the weak.
 They were greedy.
 They cheated the people they traded with.